Skip to content

 Another example of repetitive tasks is patient onboarding.

-Staff need to tick off every single check for every patient, add & fetch data across multiple systems or files, share those data with multiple other users and make an extensive data entry – all by themselves.
+Staff needs to tick off every single check for every patient, add & fetch data across multiple systems or files, share those data with multiple other users, and make an extensive data entry – all by themselves.

 Other examples of repetitive tasks are appointment scheduling, appointment reminders, post-discharge patient management, managing patient records, validating patient information, etc.

-If you can connect the dots, you would easily conclude that any task is tedious and time-consuming when it is performed in a less collaborative manner.
+If you can connect the dots, you would easily conclude that any task is tedious and time-consuming when it is performed less collaboratively.

 For example, if providers themselves are responsible for collecting blood pressure data from patients and adding it to their system, the task by default becomes a tedious one.